 - Identify ourselves to sources openly and accurately, never misrepresenting ourselves to get a story.
 When we seek an interview, we identify ourselves as Chalkbeat journalists and explain how our reporting might be used.

 - Avoid using unnamed sources whenever possible.
-When sources who are providing insights that others could also provide seek to keep their name out of our reporting, make every effort to speak to find someone else.
+When sources who are providing insights that others could also provide seek to keep their name out of our reporting, make every effort to speak to someone else.

 - Recognize that educators can be vulnerable to negative consequences of speaking to the press, and so it may be appropriate to cite unnamed educators when reporting about the effects of programs or policies on the classroom.
 Editors should make that call, and a story should never rely on a single unnamed educator to provide such insights.